KITPraktomatTeam/Praktomat/README.md

 We recommend `USESAFEDOCKER`, as that is what we test in practice.

+When using `safe-docker` while Praktomat itself is already running inside a Docker container, you need to have a BusyBox image available.
+It is required for some temporary containers.

 The Praktomat tries to limit the resources available to the student submissions:

  * The runtime of the submission can be limited (setting `TEST_TIMEOUT`)